ukparliament/weeknotes.data-search/19/index.md

 Michael gave his talk on web and information architecture to a variety of designers and product managers and etc. Many [clouds got yelled at](http://i0.kym-cdn.com/photos/images/original/001/044/247/297.png).

-Anya and Michael gave the website team an update on progress with the [question and answer model]((https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html).
+Anya and Michael gave the website team an update on progress with the [question and answer model](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html).
 It seemed to go quite well.
 Anya has offered to give a couple of the team a tour round the Q&A system.

 ### Domain modelling

 Anya and Michael continued to tidy up the domain model for Questions.
 And indeed answers.

-On Thursday they were joined by Ned who was very helpful arounds questions of declarations of interest and 'tabling' in general.
+On Thursday they were joined by Ned who was very helpful around questions of declarations of interest and 'tabling' in general.
 Thanks Ned.
 They've now pulled out [tabling into a separate model](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html).
 Though it's still in need of comments.

 Anya and Michael also met with Robert to talk through work on the questions and answers domain model.